 Funder: DOT-Federal Motor Carrier Safety Administration

-Funding Amounts: Up to $105,183,605 total program funding; typical awards expected to range widely; up to 60 awards; no cost share required.
+Funding Amounts: Up to $105,183,605 total program funding; typical awards expected to range widely, with approximately 60 awards.
+No cost-sharing required.